Code-Institute-Submissions/Landfish744-Milestone_Project_1/README.md

 # Deployment

 The site was deployed to github pages.
+The steps to deploy are :

+- In github repository , navigate to the settings tab.
+- From the source section drop-down menu , select main branch.
+- Oce the main branch has been selected , the page will automatically refresh with detailed ribbon display to indicate successful deployment.

 # Credits